uriel/knit/README.md

 ### Pattern Nesting

-In addition, we allow other patterns to be referenced inside a given pattern by name.
+In addition, we allow other patterns to be referenced by name.
 This allow us to split large patterns up into smaller, managable chunks and build more complex patterns by embedding the ready-made building blocks.

-For example, pattern 'A' is defined as: `[P3 K3] 5`.
+For example, pattern 'A' is defined as `[P3 K3] 5`.
 Pattern 'B' can incorporate 'A' by referencing it by name: `P10 $A 2 P10`.

 ### Reference Expansion

-The parser does not expand the reference to 'A' during the parsing, but it is left in there as a `Reference` node with the name `A`.
-It is up to the host application to supply the actual contents of this reference during use, or one can instruct the pattern to do so by calling the `Pattern.Expand(ReferenceHandler)` method.
+The parser does not expand the reference to 'A' during parsing, but it is left in there as a `Reference` node with the name `A`.
+It is up to the host application to supply the actual contents of this reference during use.
+Alternatively, one can instruct the pattern to do so by calling the `Pattern.Expand(ReferenceHandler)` method.

 The host application must implement the `ReferenceHandler` and it should return a valid, compiled pattern for the supplied reference name.
 `Expand` expands all references in place.

-After this call, the 'B' example above would look like this:
+For example:

+	a, err := Parse("A", "[P3 K3] 5")
+	b, err := Parse("B", "P10 $A 2 P10")
+	err := b.Expand(...)

+'B' is now:

 	P10 [[P3 K3] 5] 2 P10